Melissa Barrera: 2018–2023: Transition to Hollywood

-In 2021, In the Heights was released with Barrera co-starring in the Jon M. Chu directed musical film, an adaptation of Lin-Manuel Miranda's stage musical.
-The film earned widespread critical acclaim, with Monica Castillo of The Wrap praising Barrera's performance: "Vanessa's upbeat […] anthem, 'It Won't Be Long Now', is perhaps one of the more underrated sequences: It's an impressive showcase for Barrera's talents, giving her a wide range of emotions to move through in one number and one of the few moments in the musical to belt out."
+Barrera had her international breakthrough playing Lyn Hernandez in the Starz original comedy drama series Vida (2018–2020).
+The show ran for three seasons and holds a 100% rating on Rotten Tomatoes.
+In 2021, In the Heights was released with Barrera co-starring in the Jon M. Chu-directed musical film, an adaptation of Lin-Manuel Miranda's In the Heights.
+The film earned widespread critical acclaim, with Monica Castillo of The Wrap praising Barrera's performance:

+"Vanessa's upbeat [...] anthem, 'It Won't Be Long Now', is perhaps one of the more underrated sequences: It's an impressive showcase for Barrera's talents, giving her a wide range of emotions to move through in one number and one of the few moments in the musical to belt out."